aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 A file looks like this, as an example: `10SecPause.3Strings.20Notes.JoannaVoice.mp3`.
 *(Please see the FAQ at the bottom for an explanation of the name and content of the files.)*

-#### So it's just a set of audio files.
+#### So it's  x just a set of audio files.
 How does that help me improve my memory of the fretboard?
 There is no set way, but let me tell you how I use them.

 We'll take say the "Joanna" set of 3, which has 10, 3 and 1 second pauses.